Disadvantages Of Mesh Network Topology

 Vendor Lock-in and Limited Interoperability

 Some mesh networking solutions may suffer from vendor lock-in, meaning that upgrading or expanding the network might be limited to specific vendors' products.
 This lack of interoperability can create challenges in the future, restricting flexibility and potentially increasing costs.
-Therefore, it's essential to research thoroughly and choose a mesh networking solution that offers flexibility and is compatible with a wide range of devices and vendors.
+Which means, it's essential to research thoroughly and choose a mesh networking solution that offers flexibility and is compatible with a wide range of devices and vendors.

 Difficulty in Troubleshooting and Repair